runtimeverification/evm-semantics/proofs/erc20.md

     )
 ```

 `<gas>` cell specifies the maximum gas amount.
 Here we give a loose upper-bound for the demonstration purpose.
-In practice, one should set a reasonable amount of the gas limit to see if the program does not consume too much gas ensuring no gas leakage.
+In practice, one should set a reasonable amount of the gas limit to see if the program does not consume too much gas (i.e., no gas leakage).

 ```{.k .erc20-spec .hkg-spec}
 gas: